acuteimmersive/openimmersive/README.md

 ## Features
 * The xcode project contains **OpenImmersiveApp**, the visionOS app, which depends on **OpenImmersiveLib**, an easy-to-integrate Swift package that lives on its own github repository: [https://github.com/acuteimmersive/openimmersivelib](https://github.com/acuteimmersive/openimmersivelib)
-* **This player only supports immersive and spatial videos in the MV-HEVC format.** Other formats will not display correctly without code modifications.
+* **This player only supports immersive and spatial videos in the MV-HEVC & AIVU formats.** Other formats will not display correctly without code modifications.
 * Load a video from various sources: photo gallery, local files/documents, streaming playlist URL.
 * Control playback with Play/Pause buttons, +15/-15 second buttons, and an interactable scrubber in an auto-dismiss control panel.
 * Select resolution/bandwidth when streaming videos.
+* A timecode readout panel to illustrate injection of custom buttons & views in the ImmersivePlayer.

 ## Requirements
 * macOS with Xcode 16 or later